8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Why you do it – Not willing to let her bully you any longer, you stick up for yourself and don’t back down.
 You’ve put up with too much for too long, and you aren’t going to roll over anymore.

-What’s likely to happen- Even though it can feel cathartic to let her have it with both barrels after all this time, you rarely get the result you want.
+What’s likely to happen- Even though it can feel cathartic to let her have it with both barrels after all this time, you rarely get the desired result.
 Either she fires back with all the ammo she can muster, or she crumbles in a tearful heap– thereby shutting down any effective communication.

 5) Complain to everyone but Mom